PaulioRandall/firefly-go/spec/firefly-v2-didactylos.md

 (5 - 1) + (2 * 2)
 ```

 This scroll demonstrates type conversion.
-The output of the first statement will be `2.5` since any expression containing a float will force the other operand in the operation to always upgrade from an int to a float, if not already.
-The second statement generates the same output but more concise and probably more intuitive in this example.
+The output of the second statement will be `2.5`.
+If `x` was not converted to a float then a compile error would occur as there is no implicit type conversion, not even between integers and floats.
+This was a long and hard decision, but I decided that forcing explicit type conversions avoided subtly wrong output errors.
+This decision was greatly influenced by reading the discussions on type conversions in Go.
+Adding a `.0` to the end of any literal integer is the same as using the `float` type conversion and is the recommended way of specifying floats.
+Type conversions are more for named values such as `x`.

 ```
-float(5) / 2
+x := 5
-5.0 / 2
+float(x) / 2.0
 ```

 This statment converts the number within to an int.
 In this case it will round down to `2`.
 Note that attempting to type convert a number to it's current type will produce the same result as not having the type conversion at all.